 Who Is Ed Willing?

-I have been a resident of Caledonia for about 8 years and have served on the Parks Commission since 2012, with Scott Warner as President.
+I have been a resident of Caledonia for about 10 years and have served on the Parks Commission since 2012, with Scott Warner as President.
 I was elected Vice President by the board in mid-2013.
 I have also served as your Village Trustee in seat four, since April 2014.
 I currently or have served on the area Health Board, and as chair of the Personnel Committee.

 I am an active member of local politics, including helping to reform the County GOP party, helping to host liberty-centered rallies and organizing candidate trainings for School Boards, City Councils and other entities.

 My main pride and joy has been being a father to my son, born right before moving to eastern Caledonia.
 We currently live about a mile west of the lake, and enjoy the parks year round and Caledonia baseball.
 I owned a company in Elm Grove, WI for 5 years, training and maintaining outside sales representatives for various clients.
-I now work for AT&T as a home solutions manager, and work in sales for it’s Uverse products.
+I now work for AT&T as a home solutions manager.
 In the past, I wrote for the local Caledonia Patch, statewide WisconsinFree and help run a small educational non-profit.

 I chose to move, and I continue to raise my son here because the community is safe, relatively quiet, has room to grow, and has many of the little things that make for a great community while not being too far from the big city.
 Also, the lowest taxes around doesn’t hurt!